You met her here a couple of weeks ago.

 Well times change and Margo, the mother of two sons, one a working musician, likes to keep abreast of those changes.

 Music is one way she does just that, and having a kid in the biz gives her an edge.
 She promises to surprise everyone with very special musical guests who are slated to perform at the Martinez Hacienda on July 15th, for Fandango 2017.
 If you are a music lover who has never attended Fandango, live here or are just visiting and love to dance, do go!
-A little bird whispered in my ear and it is going to rock, big band style!
-Horns and everything!
+A little bird whispered in my ear and it is going to rock,with former Prince New Power Generation sax player, Adrian Crutchfield and Friends!

 The Hacienda’s large courtyard will be tented in case of seasonal rains, and the property, with its stunning views, make it a grand spot to watch the sunset while standing in solidarity with all who wish to preserve the authentic legacy and multi-cultural history of Taos.